Docs / Source Data

 Why this matters

 Source packs should not feel anonymous.
-Contributors deserve recognition, users need context, and maintainers need a consistent way to explain what is actually inside each pack beyond the raw file tree.
+Contributors deserve recognition, users need context, and maintainers need a consistent way to explain what is inside each pack beyond the raw file tree.

-What the sheet should include
+What the sheet is for

 • Pack name and short summary